dsa-2/docs/methods/Subscribe.md

 ## Qos Headers

 ### Qos Levels
-Qos level is an optional header in a subscription request
+Qos level is an optional header in a subscription request, specifying the quality of service (qos) that the requester requires.

-* 0 : requester only cares about last value (default value)
+* 0 (default): Most recent value
-* 1 : requester need all values if possible
+* 1: All values, if possible
-* 2 : requester need all values even if connection is dropped ( durable )
+* 2: All values, even if the connection is dropped (durable)
-* 3 : requester need all values even if responder is rebooted ( persistent )
+* 3: All values, even if the responder is rebooted (persistent)

 ### Queue Size
-Queue size is an optional header in a subscription request.
-Each responder have a max and default qos queue size set up for each requester.

-If the queue size in the request is smaller than the max size, responder should use the queue size in the request.

-If the queue size in the request is bigger than the max size, responder should ignore it, (not treated as error)

-When broker accepts a queue size from the requester ( smaller than max size ) , it should forward that information to responder.
+(Optional) Specifies the size of the qos queue maintained for the requester.
+Every responder maintains a maximum and a default qos queue size for each requester.
+If the queue size in a request is smaller than the maximum size, the responder uses the queue size specified in the request.
+If the queue size in the request exceeds the maximum, the responder ignores it and does not return an error.
+When a broker accepts a queue size that is smaller than the maximum from the requester, it must forward that information to the responder.

 ### Queue Time
-Queue time is an optional header in a subscription request. defines how long a value can stay in a queue. it works similar to the queue size, when queue time is accepted by a broker, the broker should forward that information to responder.
+(Optional) Specifies how long a value can stay in a queue.
+When a broker accepts a queue time that is smaller than the maximum from the requester, it must forward that information to the responder.
+QUESTIONS: specified in milliseconds?
+What's the default?
+What's the maximum?

-### Update frequency ?
+### Update Frequency
-Update frequency is an optional header in a subscription request. when set,  responder will merge value if more than one updates is received in a time interval.
+(Optional) If set, the responder merges value if more than one updatesis received in the specified time interval.
+To specify the interval, use the following 1-byte values: QUESTION: What does it mean to "merge" values?

-value of the update frequency is one byte index:

   * 0x00: no limitation (default value)
-  * 0x10: 100 ms
+  * 0x10: 100 milliseconds
   * 0x20: 1 second
-  * 0x30: 5 second
+  * 0x30: 5 seconds
-  * 0x40: 15 second
+  * 0x40: 15 seconds
-  * 0x50: 30 second
+  * 0x50: 30 seconds
   * 0x60: 1 minute
-  * 0x70: 5 minute
+  * 0x70: 5 minutes
-  * 0x80: 15 minute
+  * 0x80: 15 minutes
-  * 0x90: 30 minute
+  * 0x90: 30 minutes
   * 0xA0: 1 hour